softnoesis/ShakeBug/README.md

 Build & run your app.
 Once your app is running, shake your device (\^⌘Z in the simulator) to report a bug!
 Bug reports are sent directly to your email address.

-You can customize how the bug reporter is invoked. **Rather than shake, we recommend configuring the bug reporter to be shown when a user takes a screenshot:**

 ## Contact